 - 2 mg of copper (as cupric oxide)

-Wet AMD has three main treatments, not all of which are appropriate for every patient.
+Wet AMD has three main treatments, not all of which are appropriate for every person.
 They include:

-- Injections into the eye with a drug that blocks a growth factor stimulating abnormal blood vessel development
+- Injections into the affected eye with a drug that blocks a growth factor stimulating abnormal blood vessel development in the retina

 - Photodynamic therapy, which includes the injection of a light-activated drug into the bloodstream.
 After the injection, a light is shined into the eye for 90 seconds, causing the drug to destroy new blood vessel growth, according to the NEI.

 Several lifestyle changes can help AMD patients cope better with resulting vision loss, according to the Mayo Clinic.
 These include using magnifying lenses and glasses; adjusting computer font size and brightness level; using adaptive appliances such as clocks and telephones with extra-large numbers; trying large-print books, tablet computers and audio books; and brightening room light levels to make reading and other activities easier.